pranjalshrivastavaa/ML--LAPTOP_PRICE/README.md

 - **Screen Size**: Size of the display in inches.
 - **Price**: Target variable representing the laptop's price.

-> **Note**: Ensure that the dataset is placed in the same directory as the notebook or update the path accordingly.

 🛠️ Installation
 1.Clone the repository: